-"Frame" would mean the part of a handgun, or variants thereof, that provides housing or a structure for the component designed to hold back the hammer, striker, bolt, or similar primary energized component prior to initiation of the firing sequence, even if pins or other attachments are required to connect such component to the housing or structure.
+"Frame" would mean the part of a handgun, or variants thereof, that provides housing or a structure for the component designed to hold back the hammer, striker, bolt, or similar primary energized component before initiation of the firing sequence, even if pins or other attachments are required to connect that component to the housing or structure.
+Any part of a handgun that was identified with an importer's or manufacturer's serial number would be presumed, absent an official determination by the Director of the Bureau of Alcohol, Tobacco, Firearms, and Explosives or other reliable evidence to the contrary, to be the frame of the handgun.